mchenliu/Tableau_Project_Sales-Customer_Dashboard/README.md

 ___
 **:abacus: Charts Used**
 Each chart type was selected for its ability to effectively communicate specific insights:
 - **:chart_with_upwards_trend: BAN + Line Chart:** Ideal for presenting KPIs at a glance.
-I combined BANs with dual axis line charts to show KPIs of sales, profit, quantity sold, number of customers, sales per customer and orders. trends for all these indexes over time.
-Both highest and lowest figures are highlighted in the chart.
+I combines BANs with dual-axis line charts for a dynamic representation of sales, profit, and customer trends.
   *BAN & line chart for total profit*
 ![BAN](/Sales%20Dashboard%20Materials/Images/Total_profit.png)
   *BAN & line chart for total sales per customer*